bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-04-testing.md

 author: kleinen
 layout: page
 ---
 ![Test Button](../images/test-button.jpg)
 <small class = "float-right">Test Button in Car.
 [Foto by Mike Roberts](https://www.flickr.com/photos/cosmic_spanner/3766667411)</small>

+## Assignment

+### Preparation
-## Download the source code snippets for this assignment.
+1. Download the source code snippets for this assignment: [lab04-testing](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab04-testing)
-Source Code for this Assignment: [https://github.com/htw-imi-info3/lab-04-testing](https://github.com/htw-imi-info3/lab-04-testing)

-## A. Black and White Box Tests
+2. Install the necessary dependencies.
+This works like in lab01.

-In addition to what we've covered in class, please have a look at [black-box][1] and [white-box][2] testing.
+3. In addition to what you've covered in class, please have a look at [black-box][1] and [white-box][2] testing.

+### Equivalence Classes
-1. **Getting started:**  Give the equivalence classes for testing a method that determines the absolute value of an integer using the black-box methodology.
-Don't peek at the code yet!
-Now check out [`absolute.java`](https://github.com/htw-imi-info3/lab-04-testing/blob/master/a_black_and_white_box_tests/absolute.java) in the repository and give test cases covering each branch for a white-box test.
-Define suitable test cases based on your analysis and implement them with JUnit.
+2. Using the black-box methodology, what are the equivalence classes for testing a method that determines the absolute value of an integer?
+3. Check out [`absolute.java`](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab04-testing/lib/number.js) in the repository.
+For a white-box test, what would be test cases covering each branch?
+4. Define suitable test cases for `absolute.js` based on your analysis and implement them with jest in the `test` folder.

+### Black Box Tests
-2. **Black-box test**: Look at the grading scale at the bottom of the page (Which is not the [grading scale for this course]({{ site.baseurl }}/studies/grading/grading-scale)).
-Give the   equivalence classes for a program that loops until a "-1"  is entered, asking for the number   of points on this scale, prints the appropriate letter grade (A-F), and then prints the   average number of points when "-1" has been entered.
-Develop one test case for each   equivalence class.
-Test your test cases with [GradingScale.class](https://github.com/htw-imi-info3/lab-04-testing/blob/master/a_black_and_white_box_tests/GradingScale.class) - this is a java programm.
-No fair decompiling the   class!
-Report on the results.
-Did you find any errors?
+5. **Black-box test**: Look at the following grading scale at the bottom of the page (Which is not the grading scale for this course).
-3. **White-box test** / path coverage: Examine the code for [TaxTime.java](https://github.com/htw-imi-info3/lab-04-testing/blob/master/a_black_and_white_box_tests/TaxTime.java).
-Draw a code graph of the main class!
-How many independent paths are there?
-What are the conditions that cause each of the paths to be taken?
-Draw up a table giving you an overview of the conditions.
-Give test cases that exercise each path.
-Are there any errors in the program (besides the size of the tax bite)?
-4. **Reflection** Consider the last two examples, especially TaxTime.
-What makes this programs hard to test?
-How would you refactor TaxTime to make it testable automatically with JUnit?

-### Grading Scale (Points = Procent)

 | Points | Grade | ECTS | Points | Grade | ECTS |
 |:-------|:------|:-----|:-------|:------|:-----|